ferrantejake/braindump/worthwhile-quotes.md

-I am not that big on quotes, but occasionally I come across some interesting ones which I find inspire me.
+I am not that big on quotes, but occasionally I come across some interesting ones which hold some meaning for me.
 Here is that list:

 | Author | Quote |
 | :--- | :--- |